greenmindPDX/sinatra-template/README.md

 Q. what is tux?

-A. the tux gem is a very lightlweight equivalent to the rails console
+A. the tux gem is a very lightweight equivalent to the rails console

 Q. How do you whitelist params?